jimmytecho/BigSmallGame/README.md

 ## the plan
 The Basics:
 1. build a q learning algorithm to train to play BigSmallGame (qlearn)
+----------------------should consider algorithms other than q learning beyond this point----------------------------
-2. configure AI to perform better
+2. configure AI to perform better.
+(Currently thinking about breaking AI into 9 parts each corresponding to different win situation)
-3. find underlying game theory, and configure AI accordingly

-Advanced:
+Continue to:
 1. simple code to play with AI (qplay)
 2. build a chatbot connected to qplay

-Final Goal:
+Final Goal1:
 1. connect qplay to sementics and languages
 2. modify chatbot accordingly

+Final Goal2:
+1. Adapt to human/other AI bahaviour (multigame immediately changing tacticts)